 How to Make 7 Layer Salad

-The real trick to this salad is making sure you can see all those layers!
+The real trick to a traditional seven layer salad is making sure you can see all those layers!
 Be sure to start placing ingredients around the edge of the bowl and then filling in the center of the layer.

 - Red Onions: slice some onion and sprinkle all around on top of the lettuce.
 Red cabbage will also work; you just want a bright and colorful second layer.

 - Eggs: Make sure to cook your hard boiled eggs in advance, or purchase some already cooked and peeled.
 Cut about 3-4 slices per egg and save the end pieces or later.
 You want the slices to be about the same size around and to see the white and the yellow.
 Place the slices around the edge of the bowl pressing slightly to stick them to the glass.
 Chop up any remaining eggs and sprinkle them over the onion.